dholendar27/obsidian/FastAPI/Database Configurations.md

+---
+date created: 2025-10-17 05:47
+---

 To create a database in FastAPI, we typically follow a series of steps that involve setting up the database connection, creating models to define the structure of the data, and then creating endpoints to interact with the data.

 ### Step 1: Install the Required Libraries

 First, we need to install FastAPI, Uvicorn (for the server), SQLAlchemy (for ORM), and a database driver (e.g., SQLite, PostgreSQL, etc.).